Stable components in the parameter plane of transcendental functions of finite type: Examples

 \item Another dynamical slice that can be extracted from $\calf_2$ is formed by requiring the origin to be a fixed point with persistent multiplier $\rho_0, \, |\rho_0|<1$.
 The resulting slice is $\Lambda=\C\setminus \{0,\rho_0/2\}$ and the maps have the form

 with $\mu=\rho_0\lambda/(2\lambda-\rho_0)$.
 The asymptotic values are $\la$ and $-\mu$ and at least one of them is attracted by the origin.
-See \cite{GaKo} for a discussion of properties of maps in the slice where $\rho_0=1/2$.
+See \cite{CJK19,CJK20} for a discussion of the topology of the capture component for maps in the slice where $\rho=2/3$ and \cite{GaKo} for a discussion of properties of maps in the slice where $\rho_0=1/2$.
 To see that condition (e) is satisfied, observe that any conjugacy which is conformal in the basin of attraction of 0 keeps the multiplier of this fixed point unchanged.
 Since the resulting conjugate map again has two asymptotic values and no critical points, it belongs to $\calf_2$.
-Using an affine conjugacy, we may require that the new fixed point be the origin again; thus the new map belongs to this family.
+Using an affine conjugacy, we may require that the new fixed point be the origin again; thus the new map belongs to the slice.

-Figure~\ref{fig:puremero2a} shows the parameter plane for for $\rho_0=2/3$and hence $\mu=-\lambda/(1-3\lambda)$ and $\Lambda=\C \setminus \{0, 1/3\}$.
+Figure~\ref{fig:puremero2a} shows the parameter plane for for $\rho_0=2/3$ and hence $\mu=-\lambda/(1-3\lambda)$ and $\Lambda=\C \setminus \{0, 1/3\}$.

 As in Figure~\ref{fig:exponential family}, the color represents the period of the attracting orbit that the free asymptotic value $\lambda$ is attracted to.
 It does not reflect the behavior of the orbit of the other asymptotic value $-\mu$.
-In the unbounded component on the left (green) both $\lambda$ and $-\mu$ are attracted to the origin.
-Observe that this is a capture component as opposed to a shell component; the origin is always an attracting fixed point so it attracts at least one of the asymptotic values and in this component it attracts both.
+In the unbounded green capture component on the left $\lambda$ is attracted to the origin.
+As we see below, $-\mu$ may or may not also be attracted to the origin in this component.
 In the yellow shell component on the right, $\lambda$ is attracted to an attracting fixed point different from zero while $-\mu$ is attracted to zero.
 It follows from Theorem C (c) that this component is indeed unbounded.
-In the cyan-blue bounded shell components, $-\lambda$ is attracted to a cycle of period $2$; in the red ones the attracting cycle has period three, etc. Bifurcations occur at parabolic parameters as usual, giving rise to shell components of all periods attached to the boundary of any given shell component.
+In the cyan-blue bounded shell components, $\lambda$ is attracted to a cycle of period $2$; in the red ones the attracting cycle has period three, etc. Bifurcations occur at parabolic parameters as usual, giving rise to shell components of all periods attached to the boundary of any given shell component.